aninonce/tipsandcommands/IDEs/Intellij/README.md

 <a id="settings"></a>
 ### How to launch Settings [^](#toc)
 Intellij settings can be launched using `Ctrl + Shift + S` or going to `File -> Settings`.
+Settings can also be accessed by going to `wheel icon (top right) -> Settings`.
 Intellij `Settings` is similar to Eclipse `Preferences`.

 <a id="project_settings"></a>
 ### Project structure / Project settings [^](#toc)
 Project structure / project settings can be launched by selecting the project and then using shortcut `Ctrl + Alt + Shift + s` or going to `File -> Project Structure`.
+Project structure can also be accessed by going to `wheel icon (top right) -> Project Structure`.
 This is similar to Eclipse project settings.

 <a id="plugins"></a>
 ### Plugins [^](#toc)